Click to download the “AAM Nonprofit Voter Resources Guide – Yes You Can!” in PDF format.

 Participating in Voter Engagement

-Nonprofit VOTE’s Guide to Nonpartisan Voter Engagement helps nonprofit 501(c)(3) organizations interested in encouraging voting and voter participation among their staff, board, clients, constituents, and communities.
-The guide provides in-depth coverage on issues ranging from candidate forums to voter education, voter registration, issue advocacy, social media guidelines, and much more.
+Nonprofit Vote’s comprehensive resource library helps inform nonprofit 501(c)(3) organizations interested in encouraging voting and voter participation among their staff, board, clients, constituents, and communities.
+Searchable resources provide in-depth coverage on topics ranging from candidate forums to voter education, voter registration, helping get out the vote, ballot measures, issue advocacy, social media guidelines, and engaging your staff.

-See Nonprofit VOTE’s Staying Nonpartisan: Permissible Election Activities Checklist for additional resources and information on political activity and permissible voter engagement.
-Their Getting Started Checklist provides practical steps on topics ranging from creating your voter engagement plan to voter registration, engaging candidates, and ballot measures, with links to additional resources throughout.
+See Nonprofit VOTE’s Staying Nonpartisan Guidelines for 501c3 Voter Engagement Activities webinar and resources, including their Permissible Election Activities Checklist.
+Their Getting Started with Voter Engagement Checklist provides practical steps on topics ranging from creating your voter engagement plan to voter registration, engaging candidates, and ballot measures, with links to additional resources throughout.

 National Voter Registration Day takes place each September.
 The American Alliance of Museums is a Community Partner of this important nationwide initiative to help ensure no one misses the chance to vote because of lack of information about their voting status, polling place, or how to register to vote.
 Does your museum participate in allowable election activities, such as serving as a polling place?
 Let us know about your activities so we are aware of efforts across the museum field.